gregfriedland/AuroraV5/README.md

 Notes
-1. To get 64x32, I used [this fork of SmartMatrix](https://github.com/ncortot/SmartMatrix)
+1. To get it running on two side by side SmartMatrix panels for 64x32, I used [the sm3.0 branch of SmartMatrix](https://github.com/ncortot/SmartMatrix) and overclocked the Teensy 3.1 to 144Mhz

+Todo
-2. Does color speed work on Bzr?
+1. Get color speed working
+2. Use dithering